 The Kwando-Linyanti river system is part of a vast savannah floodplain that forms the northern part of the Okavango Delta.
 The rainy season - from November to April - is especially good for birding and is also calving season for general plains game.
 The dry winter months from May to October are best for game-viewing safaris proper with elephant, buffalo, lion, giraffe, zebra and antelope congregating around the permanent channels of the Kwando-Linyanti.

 Namibia is a world-leader in conservation and Nkasa Lupala Lodge is just one shining example of community-driven eco-tourism in action.
 A joint venture between the Wuparo Community Conservancy and an Italian family, Nkasa Lodge plays a vital role in helping the community conserve its own pristine wilderness.

-10 large permanent tents; en suite bathrooms with shower and tub; solar-heated water and flushing toilets; mosquito drapes; safe; fan; coffee/tea facilities with hot water flask; balcony; swimming pool; main living area with indoor and outdoor dining and seating; bar; fire pit and elevated game viewing platform.
+10 large permanent tents; en suite bathrooms with showers; solar-heated water and flushing toilets; mosquito drapes; safe; fan; coffee/tea facilities with hot water flask; balcony; plunge pool; main living area with indoor and outdoor dining and seating; bar; fire pit and elevated game viewing platform.

 7 campsites with 2 shared ablution blocks & 4 fully equipped self-catering units (3 doubles & 1 family unit) with private ablutions; hot water (wood fired), borehole fresh water, lights, fire place and water tap.

 Guided game viewing activities in Nkasa Lupala National Park cover all modes: day and night game drives, guided walking safaris, guided river cruises and mokoro boat rides (seasonal).
 The local village offers unscripted tours of the school, a meeting with the chief and a look into a traditional homestead.